Featured Answer: What are All-on-4 dental implants?

 Same-Day Dental Implants: Teeth in a Day

 One of the most compelling advantages of All-on-4 treatment is receiving a full set of fixed teeth on the same day as implant surgery.
 This protocol, often called "teeth in a day" or "same-day dental implants," works because the four implants are designed to achieve strong primary stability (measured in Newton-centimeters of insertion torque) in the bone.
-When primary stability is sufficient--typically 35 Ncm or higher--Dr. Fatima can attach a provisional fixed bridge immediately after placing the implants.
+When primary stability is sufficient--typically 35 Ncm or higher--Dr. Fatima can attach a provisional fixed bridge immediately after the oral surgeon places the implants.

 How same-day implants work with All-on-4: